DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop4/Part_I.md

-# Welcome to Session 4: Using R to Clean Data

-Welcome back!
-And if you are new, welcome!
-You will need an [RStudio Cloud](https://rstudio.cloud/) account login to continue with today's class.
-The login is free and quick to create.
+# The Plan

 Today we will explore a new dataset in R. We will look for errors in a dataset and show you a simple way to fix them.
 The code used today reinforces concepts you learned in previous weeks and introduces some new ones.

 A quick recap of the topics we covered last time:

 1. Reading R code
 2. Using functions to summarize, group, arrange, filter, and mutate data
 3. Making plots!

-## Goals for today:
+## Goals for Today

 1. Learn how to critically look at a dataset and plan corrections.
 2. Learn how add new variables and observations.